Updated Story. Story originally posted as “Watch out for Metrotheft” 6 August 2019

-Wage theft is extraordinarily rampant across the transport industry.
+Across the transport industry, from companies all through the supply chain, wage theft is rampant and on the increase.
 The TWU has the evidence that shows many transport workers are being underpaid every day.

 Companies are on notice from the TWU, if they make a decision that leads to transport workers not being paid the correct wage, then they have engaged in wage theft.

-The TWU has obtained many legal outcomes for members that rectifies instances of wage theft.
+Over the years the TWU has obtained many court judgments rectifying wage theft for our members.
 We know that the system is broken.
 There is no serious disincentive in place for employers who engage in wage theft and often recovering the correct amounts owed is extremely difficult.

 For many operators in the transport industry, wage theft has become the new business model.
-For the TWU and our members this is unacceptable and we know the problem will become more widespread if dodgy bosses are not held accountable for their actions.
+For the TWU and our members this is unacceptable.
+We know the problem will become more widespread if dodgy bosses are not held accountable for their actions.

 Companies that engage in wage theft often plead ignorance when they are caught out by the TWU despite the industry knowledge they clearly possess from running a large fleet and working for major government projects.